dataArtisans/flink-training-web/web/exercises/exercises.md

 The [DataSet API](http://ci.apache.org/projects/flink/flink-docs-master/apis/programming_guide.html) is a programming model for scalable batch processing.
 It features a Java and a Scala API which are feature equivalent and very similar.

-The exercises are order by increasing difficulty.
+The exercises are ordered by increasing difficulty.

 #### Mail Count